Intarmour/magento2-image-cleaner/README.md

 require intarmour/module-image-clean
 ```

-#### How to reindex your Magento 2 / Adobe Commerce store from Command Line - One or more indexers are invalid

-Reindex Magento Data via SSH (from Magento root folder)

-> php bin/magento indexer:reindex

 Contribution
 ---
 Want to contribute to this extension?
 The quickest way is to open a [pull request on GitHub](https://help.github.com/articles/using-pull-requests).